Darkonia/twitter_sentiment_analysis_for_economics/README.md

 Get a first report what defines each cluster/sentiment and basic models using the created coefficient.
 Analyse the regression graphs and tables from the automatic analysis.

-## Code Example
-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Requirements
-Conda environment in ennvironment.yml
+Conda environment in ennvironment.yml.
 Twitter Developer account and respective credentials if you want to make your own requests.

 ## Tests
-Working on MacOS Sierra Version 10.13.6
+Working on MacOS Sierra Version 10.13.6.
-Testing data cleaning process (text normalisation). *if you adapt this process to your own requirements, remeber to dissable or update the tests
+Testing data cleaning process (text normalisation). *if you adapt this process to your own requirements, remeber to dissable or update the tests.

 ## How to use?
 First, save your Twitter Developer credentials in secrets.py (and encrypt them).